“If you can’t measure it, you can’t improve it.”

 Here is an overview of the different types of physical inventory that is accounted for throughout the supply chain.

-Raw materials are unprocessed materials or primary commodities that a manufacturer uses to produce finished products.
+Raw materials (also called production inventory) are unprocessed materials or primary commodities that a manufacturer uses to produce finished products.

 In some cases, raw materials can be considered sellable items since they are ready to sell to another business, such as flour and sugar used to make bread; wood, plastic, and metal for furniture production; or bolts of textiles and fabrics for a design house.